delvtech/agent0/INSTALL.md

 ### 3. Set up virtual environment

-Here we use [venv](https://docs.python.org/3/library/venv.html) which is part of the built-in standard Python library.
-You can use another virtual environment package if you prefer, like [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv).
+Here we use [venv](https://docs.python.org/3/library/venv.html) which is part of the built-in standard Python library, but any virtual environment package is fine.

 ```bash
 cd <repo_location>